AniList/ApiV2-GraphQL-Docs/docs/guide/rate-limiting.md

 The API is currently in a degraded state and is limited to **30 requests per minute**.
 This is a temporary measure until the API is fully restored.

 This is not currently reflected in the headers.
-You will notice rate limiting at an `X-RateLimit-Remaning` value of 60.
+You will notice rate limiting at an `X-RateLimit-Remaining` value of 60.
 :::

 The AniList API has a rate limit of 90 requests per minute.